The class progression, your very own Classcraft journey!

-Once you’re done with this, we’ll invite you to proceed to Chapter 1 where you’ll learn more about the tools and have time to familiarize yourself with Classcraft.
+Once you’re done with this, we’ll invite you to proceed to the Discovery where you’ll learn more about the tools and have time to familiarize yourself with Classcraft.

 Don’t forget that you can’t remain in the Introduction and play Classcraft!

-Here’s what you’ll learn about and be able to use in each chapter:
+Here’s what you’ll learn about and be able to use over time:

 - Give Experience Points for good behavior

 - Use universal powers that grant special privileges by spending Crystals